olleharstedt/olleharstedt.github.io/_posts/2022-12-12-nbody-benchmark-in-php-c-polyglot-pholyglot.markdown

 What's yet missing is different allocation strategies, e.g. using ref counting, Boehm or stack allocation as above with `alloca`.
 I'm thinking of using the `_Generic` C functionality for this, with a hard-coded list inside the macro created during the transpilation.

-Thanks to these solutions, we get code like:
+Thanks to these solutions, we finally get code like:

 ```php
 //?>